TejasIsCool/mcIVASmaker/README.md

 <br><br>If you wish to add new textures, its painful<br>

 - Go to `assets/blocks/img_generator_code/new_textures`, create a folder called `textures` in there, and put your textures there (In same name format as in the files of `assets/blocks/all_blocks_textures` folder)<br>
 - Run `_blocks_to_avg_colors.py`, and then painfully correct the newly outputted `outx.json`.
-Then copy the corrected contents of the new json file, and paste it correctly into the `assets/blocks/img_generator_code/names_list.json`, so that it is like one continous javascript object.
+Then copy the corrected contents of the new json file, and paste it correctly into the `assets/blocks/img_generator_code/names_list.json`, so that it is like one continuous javascript object.
 - Move the new textures into `assets/blocks/all_blocks_textures` folder
 - Run `out_generator.py`, which precomputes the averages for all blocks.